 For each argument, a local variable named name is created, and assigned value.
 The option can be any of the options accepted by declare. local can only be used within a function; it makes the variable name have a visible scope restricted to that function and its children.
+If name is '-', the set of shell options is made local to the function in which local is invoked: shell options changed using the set builtin inside the function are restored to their original values when the function returns.
 The return status is zero unless local is used outside a function, an invalid name is supplied, or name is a readonly variable.